qwerity/filecrypt/README.md

 # filecrypt

-Minimal AES-256-GCM file encryptor/decryptor with RSA-SHA256 signing.
+Minimal AES-256-GCM file encryptor/decryptor with EC (P-256) signing.
 Everything runs on standard C++23 and OpenSSL.

 ## What it does